MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

  ### Compilling Tasmota:

 The easyest way is to use [Gitpod](https://tasmota.github.io/docs/Gitpod/) for compilling the bin file and downloading it and flash your ESP82xx.
+One Tasmota dev compilled and ready for youse [tasmota20.bin](tasmota20.bin).